brandonmartinez/mm-gulp-grunt-webpack-comparison/README.md

 Which option is best for static sites?
 Node.js web applications?
 Integrating with other languages and frameworks?
 We’ll dive into the differences, and similarities, between the frameworks and their offerings.

+# Slides

+Slides are available via the `slides\index.html` web page.

 # Code Samples
 This presentation relies heavily on a code demonstration.
-In order to compare Gulp, Grunt, and WebPack a small single page Todo Manager web application is included in this project.
+In order to compare Gulp, Grunt, and webpack, a small single page Todo Manager web application is included in this project.

 Ultimately, each of the platforms will produce similar, if not identical, outputs for comparison.
 An _express.js_ server is included to run the samples locally.

 ## Actions To Achieve Using Each Platform

 - Minimal configuration and setup of platform
 - Compile SASS and Minify
 - Combine JavaScript Into Single File and Minify